Why is bitcoin crashing? What Elon Musk’s Tesla comments mean for the cryptocurrency

 — bitcoin.txt (@bitcoin_txt) May 13, 2021

-Other people shot back that bitcoin will somehow save the planet:
+Other people shot back that bitcoin will somehow save the planet.

 Which contributes more damage to the environment?